shaojinn/NC-Seismicity-PSHA/README.md

 * Earthquake catalogue
 * programs
 ## General info
-This is the archive of the earthquake catalogue python programs to generate the results in Chin et al (2022).
+This is the archive of the earthquake catalogue and python programs to generate the results in Chin et al (2022).
 ## Earthquake catalogue
 The earthquake catalogue is archived in nordic format (SEISAN).
 Detailed description can be found in Chin et al. (2022).
-Polygons are coordinates defining the areas described in Chin et al. (2022).
+Polygons are coordinates defining southern New Caledonia (SNC) and New Hebrides-Vanuatu subduction zone (NHV) in Chin et al. (2022).
 ## Programs
 ### ReadHyp.py
 * Read an earthquake catalogue in nordic format to event and phase lists and optionally output a summary earthquake catalogue in csv format.